gnunn1/microsweeper-quarkus/README.md

-Red Hat Microsweeper demo with Quarkus - Sep 29
+Red Hat Microsweeper demo with Quarkus
 ==========================

 This demo uses a number of cloud technologies to implement a simple game from the earlier days of computing: Minesweeper!